 Conventional Fire Alarm System

 A conventional fire alarm system or a non-addressable fire alarm system is not that advanced but it is perfect for smaller buildings.
 Unlike addressable fire alarm systems, these show the zone in which the fire is detected.
+A zone covers a general area rather than the exact location.
+These are enough for smaller buildings since there would not be much areas to cover.

 Components of Conventional Fire Alarm System

 Conventional fire alarm systems have fire alarm initiating devices like sensors or manual initiation devices, fire notification devices and a control panel like addressable fire alarm systems.
+They are more simple in design and in the way they function.

 Basics of Designing – Conventional Fire Alarm System